MicrosoftDocs/PowerShell-Docs/dsc/reference/resources/windows/groupResource.md

 ## Example 2

-The following example shows how to add an Active Directory User to the local administrators group as part of a Multi-Machine Lab build where you are already using a PSCredential for the Local Adminstrator account.
+The following example shows how to add an Active Directory User to the local administrators group as part of a Multi-Machine Lab build where you are already using a PSCredential for the Local Administrator account.
 As this is also used for the Domain Admin Account (after Domain promotion), we then need to convert this existing PSCredential to a Domain Friendly credential.
 Then we can add a Domain User to the Local Administrators Group on the Member server.